johanberntsson/ozmoo/README.md

 * Retrofan and Paul van der Laan for font support
 * lft for good advice and support
 * Jason Compton, for great help in testing
+* Alessandro Morgantini for adding support for Italian